Lake Macatawa, Michigan, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Macatawa cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Ottawa tribe of Native Americans called Lake Macatawa “Ma-Ca-Ta-Wa” or Black Lake.
 The water, like many lakes in northern states, was dark from tannin released by decaying vegetation.
 Tributaries feeding into this natural lake include the Macatawa River, Pine Creek, and Winstrom Creek.
 Lake Macatawa formed at the mouth of the Macatawa River, just east of the Lake Michigan shore.
 When first surveyed in 1821, the surveyor was impressed enough that he purchased the Lake Michigan beach land that later became the Ottawa Beach and Macatawa Resorts.